tanghao-xiaomi/docs/en/device_dev_guide/graphics/LCD_Driver.md

      FAR struct fb_setcursor_s *settings);
 #endif

- // The unique control interface of the LCD// Get the power status of the LCD (0: full off - CONFIG_LCD_MAXPOWER: full on).
-For LCDs with backlight, this value is generally the backlight brightness level. int (*getpower)(struct lcd_dev_s *dev);  // Power // Set the power state of the LCD (0: full off - CONFIG_LCD_MAXPOWER: full on).
+   // The unique control interface of the LCD
+  // Get the power status of the LCD (0: full off - CONFIG_LCD_MAXPOWER: full on).
+For LCDs with backlight, this value is generally the backlight brightness level. int (*getpower)(struct lcd_dev_s *dev);

+  // Set the power state of the LCD (0: full off - CONFIG_LCD_MAXPOWER: full on).
 For LCDs with backlight, this value is generally the brightness value of the backlight. int (*setpower)(struct lcd_dev_s *dev, int power);

-  //Get the current contrast (0-CONFIG_LCD_MAXCONTRAST) int (*getcontrast)(struct lcd_dev_s *dev);
+  // Get the current contrast (0-CONFIG_LCD_MAXCONTRAST)
+  int (*getcontrast)(struct lcd_dev_s *dev);

   // Set the current contrast (0-CONFIG_LCD_MAXCONTRAST)
   int (*setcontrast)(struct lcd_dev_s *dev, unsigned int contrast);
 };